libsl3 1.3.51003

 sl3::DbValue::setNull can be used to set a value to Null.

-There are getters for each type
+There are getters for each type:

-Additional, there is a sl3::DbValue::get version which will never throw.
+Additionally, there is a sl3::DbValue::get version which will never throw.

-If the type is incorrect or the value is Null the given default value will be returned.
+If the type is incorrect or the value is Null, the given default value will be returned.

 Example